akinade/third-party-move-and-improve/Lab100/LabGuide100.md

-Once all of those blocks are in your service script, you can hit Ctrl and ‘X’ to exit, press ‘Y’ to save and press enter to save and close to the file.
+Once all of those blocks are in your service script, you can hit Ctrl and ‘X’ to exit, press ‘Y’ to save and press enter to save and close to the file. **NOTE: Please confirm that the copy & past reflects the above screenshot**.
 To make this service script executable and then to start a new VNC instance run the below commands:
 ```
 sudo chmod +x /etc/init.d/vncserver
 sudo service vncserver start